joostflick/functional-programming/README.md

 * Uncertainty about the amount of books needed to get significant results
 * What query to use to have a representative distribution of English and Dutch books
 * The best way to display my results
+* CORS implementation (and deciding where I wanted to host my graph)

 ## TO DO (no particular order)